aldur/uwsgi-libssh2/README.md

 # uwsgi-libssh2
 *Still a work in progress!*

-## Configuration
+# Configuration

-### ssh-mountpoint
+## ssh-mountpoint
-Through the `ssh-mount` flag you can mount an entire SSH remote path as a uwsgi application, by specifying the muountpoint and the ssh-url.
+The `ssh-mount` option let you mount an entire SSH remote path as a uwsgi application.
+All you need to do is to specify the muountpoint and the ssh-url.

 An example, as an .ini configuration entry: